 | Can I run virtual events year-round? | Yes.
 Monthly or quarterly events are sustainable.
 Seasonal themes — holiday cocktails, spring beer releases, summer wine pairings — keep content fresh. |

-The bars and restaurants that win long-term are the ones building community both inside and outside their four walls.
+The bars and restaurants that win long-term invest in virtual event ideas for bars as a community-building tool — not a backup plan.
 Virtual events for bars are one of the most cost-effective ways to do that.
-Start with one format — trivia, tasting, or a live Q&A — and build from there.
+The right virtual event ideas for bars depend on your audience — start with trivia, tasting, or a live Q&A and build from there.
 And use your in-venue Evergreen digital displays to promote every event to the guests already in your seats.
 Start your free trial or book a demo today.